Brennan Ward: Return to Bellator MMA

+Professional Fighters League

+Ward participated in the 2024 PFL season in the Welterweight division, facing Don Madge at PFL 3 on April 19, 2024.
+He lost the fight via a rear-naked choke submission in the first round.

+Ward next faced Magomed Umalatov at PFL 6 (2024) on June 28, 2024 at Sanford Pentagon stadium in Sioux Falls, South Dakota.
+He lost the fight via an anaconda choke submission in the first round.
+Ward subsequently retired from MMA competition after the bout.

 Personal life

-On October 24, 2016, at approximately 7:00pm, Ward rescued a baby trapped in a stroller abandoned along a busy New London road.
+On October 24, 2016, at approximately 7:00 pm, Ward rescued a baby trapped in a stroller abandoned along a busy New London road.
 The baby was subsequently taken to a nearby fire department – and later hospital – where she was determined to be without injury.

 Controversies

-On July 4, 2016, at approximately 12:10pm, Ward was arrested by the Waterford Police Department on the charges of breach of peace, interfering with a police officer, threatening a public safety officer, and assault on a public safety officer.
+On July 4, 2016, at approximately 12:10 pm, Ward was arrested by the Waterford Police Department on the charges of breach of peace, interfering with a police officer, threatening a public safety officer, and assault on a public safety officer.
 According to the police report, an inebriated Ward got into an altercation with his female companion (who was also arrested for breach of peace) and subsequently resisted arrest by physically and verbally assaulting the officers present.
 Officers were also unable to process Ward at the time of his arrest due to his continued belligerence as he repeatedly banged his head on the Plexiglas divider of the squad car and “continued extreme aggression” in his jail cell.
 Ward proceeded to call three of the four policemen by their first names as well as threatened them and their families.
 Police also noted that Ward urinated all over the floor and door of his jail cell.
 He was released on a $100,000 bond and is scheduled to appear in court on August 16, 2016.
 In December 2019, news surfaced that Ward was sentenced to 120 days in prison and is expected to be released early 2020.

-Ward also has a pending case from a January 3, 2014, incident, where he is charged with disobeying the signal of a police officer, reckless driving, and interfering with a police officer.
+Ward also had a pending case from a January 3, 2014, incident, where he was charged with disobeying the signal of a police officer, reckless driving, and interfering with a police officer.